 Pressing on through the morning fog, the Yankees crossed a plowed field and then a grass field before scaling a wooden fence and entering a field of head-high corn.
 Roughly 200 yards to their front, Brigadier General Alexander Lawton’s Brigade (Ewell’s Division, Jackson’s Wing), commanded by Colonel Marcellus Douglass, was lying in wait with their muskets trained on the edge of the cornfield.
 When the Federals emerged from the rows of corn, the Rebels greeted them with a volley of hot lead that touched off a monumental struggle.
 After nearly four hours of brutal combat involving thousands of soldiers, possession of the Cornfield changed hands at least six times with no clear victor.

 Some units suffered terribly during the clash.
 On the Confederate side, the 1st Texas Regiment lost 186 of its 211 men.
 The 6th Georgia Regiment lost 198 of its 250 men.
-Nearly sixty percent of the Confederate soldiers in Brigadier General John Bell Hood’s Division of Major General James Longstreet’s Left Wing were killed or wounded.
+Enemy fire killed or wounded nearly sixty percent of the Confederate soldiers in Brigadier General John Bell Hood’s Division of Major General James Longstreet’s Left Wing.

 The Sunken Road